LadyBluenotes/knowledgevault/JavaScript/Objects/Promises.md

 - Proxy for a value not necessarily known when the promise is created
 - Allows the association of handlers with an asynchronous action's eventual success value or failure reason
   - Return values like synchronous methods: instead of immediately returning the value, the asynchronous method returns a *promise* to supply the value at some point in the future
+- Promises can be created using the `Promise` constructor
+- Functions passed to `Promise` are called **tether functions** and they take the arguments `resolve` and `reject`
+    - If an operation is successful, `resolve` is called
+    - In the case of an error, `reject` is called
+        - Error is passed into `reject` for each error case so that the promise will reject on things like invalid inputs

 ## States